Walk 10,000 steps a day for a week and raise money to help women and girls out of poverty.

 Take the first step and register today

-Mark International Women’s Day with Helen Pankhurst.
-Join us on 8 March in London to walk in solidarity with women around the world who suffer injustice and inequality.
+Mark International Women’s Day with Helen and Laura Pankhurst.
+Join us on 8 March in London to walk in solidarity with women around the world who face inequality.

 "Doing this challenge has given 'going for a walk' a whole new meaning."